 - Collagen may be useful for those with diseases affecting skin and/or connective tissue.

-Finally, if you find yourself needing help and 1-on-1 support throughout this journey, then I encourage you to check out my new consulting company:
+Finally, if you find yourself needing help and 1-on-1 support throughout this journey, then I encourage you to check out ThePaleoMom Consulting.

 Whether you are just beginning your wellness journey or are a seasoned traveler on the wellness path, you may find you need help getting started, troubleshooting roadblocks, optimizing health, figuring out which labs to request from your doctor, or just need support during this major life change.
 Our consultants can help!